-Planning your road trip to Manitoulin Island is easy with so many unique things to do.
-Enjoy the outdoors, explore the friendly small towns and experience Indigenous culture.
+Planning your road trip to Manitoulin Island is easy with so many great things to do.
+Enjoy the beautiful outdoors, explore the friendly small towns and experience Indigenous culture.
 Welcome to Manitoulin Island!

 What To Do on Manitoulin Island